Danil-Kotov35/Danil-Kotov35/README.md

 beginner web developer
 ----------------------

-I am an aspiring web developer looking for an opportunity to gain experience in this area.
-I have knowledge of HTML and CSS and am willing to learn additional programming languages to succeed in this profession.
+<p>Hi, My name is Danil Kotov I am an aspiring web developer looking for an opportunity to gain experience in this area</p>
-At the moment I am studying at the Institute of Communications in the direction of "software development".
+            <p>I am proficient in HTML and CSS and actively learn javascript to excel in this profession.
+At the moment I'm studying at the Institute of Communications in the direction of "software development"</p>
+            <p>I am sure that my persistence and desire to work in web development will allow me to become a valuable member of the team.
+I am ready to learn and develop in this field and would appreciate the opportunity to gain experience in your company.</p>

 * 🌍  I'm based in Ekaterinburg
 * ✉️  You can contact me at [https://t.me/DanilKotov8352](mailto:https://t.me/DanilKotov8352)